k=0,...,numberOfRealisations-1

 This relative definition is here required to keep the problem separable, so

-SYLLABUS Previous: 4.5 Methods for European Up: 4.5 Methods for European Next: 4.5.2 Expected value of
+that the evolution of any price SYLLABUS Previous: 4.5 Methods for European Up: 4.5 Methods for European Next: 4.5.2 Expected value of